Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 Historical experience shows that approximately one-third of cases that proceed through the medico-legal process are resolved with compensation to patients and their families.

-Understanding the CMPA mutual membership model
+Understanding CMPA’s mutual membership model

-The CMPA is not an insurance company.
+CMPA is not an insurance company.

-The CMPA is a mutual medical defence organization for Canadian doctors that also advances patient safety.
+CMPA is a mutual medical defence organization for Canadian doctors that also advances patient safety.

 We are not an insurance company, and we do not underwrite an individual doctor’s risk through a contract of insurance.
 We do not regulate the practice of medicine, grant or remove licenses to doctors, or set standards of care.

-Being a mutual means that when doctors join, they agree to collectively share the costs, risks, and benefits of their CMPA membership.
-Members are eligible for assistance for matters related to the practice of medicine, and, in return, they commit to mutuality, including the expectation to practice in a manner consistent with the values of the medical profession.
-This commitment aims to prevent or reduce patient harm, and supports the best interests of the membership as a whole.
+Being a mutual means that when doctors join CMPA they agree to a reciprocal arrangement.
+They agree to collectively share the costs, risks, and benefits of their CMPA membership.
+Members are eligible for assistance for matters related to the practice of medicine, and, in return, they are expected to practice in a manner consistent with the values of the medical profession.

-The CMPA generally assists with medico-legal matters that arise from the practice of medicine; the decision to assist in a particular case is discretionary, guided by a set of principles.
+CMPA generally assists with medico-legal matters that arise from the practice of medicine; the decision to assist in a particular case is discretionary, guided by a set of principles.

 How a phone call can turn into proactive harm prevention